POLYNOCTON/POLYNOCTON-sdk/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ by the PolyEmperion team for the prediction market community.
+Built with ❤️ by the POLYNOCTON team for the prediction market community.

 Special thanks to [Polymarket](https://polymarket.com) for providing the infrastructure that makes this SDK possible.

 ---

-**© 2025 PolyEmperion** — Building the prediction-market toolkit of the future.
+**© 2025 POLYNOCTON** — Building the prediction-market toolkit of the future.